NeoGonsalves/palm-vein-auth-app/README.md

 python demo_app.py

+# ZK Palm Scanner App

+A Flutter-based biometric authentication app integrating with the ZK PalmSecure SDK for palm vein recognition.
+Real-time validation is supported via WebSocket.

+---

-Step 2: Flutter App Setup
+## 📦 Step 2: Flutter App Setup

-Navigate to the Flutter project:
+### 1. Navigate to the Flutter project

+bash
 cd zk_palmscanner_app

-Install dependencies:
+2. Install dependencies

 flutter pub get

-Update backendBaseUrl in lib/config.dart:
+3. Update API base URLs in lib/config.dart

+Replace YOUR_LOCAL_IP with your machine’s local IP address:

 const String backendBaseUrl = 'http://YOUR_LOCAL_IP:5000';
 const String websocketUrl = 'ws://YOUR_LOCAL_IP:5000/socket.io/?EIO=4&transport=websocket';

+    ⚠️ Note: Do not use localhost or 127.0.0.1 for backendBaseUrl unless you're running the app on an emulator.

-Run on physical device (required for USB SDK):
+4. Run the app (physical device required for USB SDK)

 flutter run --release

-Note: Do not use localhost or 127.0.0.1 for backendBaseUrl unless running in emulator.

-Step 3: SDK Integration (Android)

-    Copy the ZK SDK JARs and .so libraries into android/app/libs

-    Add JNI and packaging config in build.gradle.kts

-    Use MethodChannel to call native functions from Flutter

-    USB permission is requested via PendingIntent and BroadcastReceiver

-See integration steps in Android MainActivity.kt and Manifest.
-API Endpoints

-POST /api/register_user

-Registers a new user with email, phone, password, and bioId.

-POST /api/validate_bio

-Validates bioId and returns user details if matched.

-POST /api/simulate_bio

-Emits a mock validation event for development.

-GET /api/device/status

-Returns current device status (simulated or real).

-WebSocket Event: bio_validation

-Emitted on successful scan simulation or match.
-Notes

-    Device scanning and real biometric validation require the ZK PalmSecure device and SDK.

-    For development without hardware, demo_app.py includes simulation endpoints.

-    WebSocket is used to push validation results from backend to client in real-time.

-To-Do / Future Improvements

-    Integrate Firebase or OAuth-based Google Sign-In

-    Add biometric template management (enrollment, deletion)

-    Support additional SDK features (live detection, retries)

-    Deploy backend with HTTPS and proper authorization headers

-    Add Flutter error handling and success/fail UI states

-License

-This project is intended for research and prototyping purposes.
-You may modify and distribute with proper attribution.
-The ZK PalmSecure SDK is subject to the vendor’s license agreement and may not be redistributed.
+⚙️ Step 3: SDK Integration (Android)

+    Copy SDK Files
+    Place the ZK SDK .jar and .so files inside:

+android/app/libs/

+Configure JNI and packaging options
+Modify android/app/build.gradle.kts:

+    android {
+        ...
+        sourceSets {
+            getByName("main") {
+                jniLibs.srcDirs("libs")
+            }
+        }
+        packagingOptions {
+            pickFirst("lib/**/libzkfinger.so")
+        }
+    }

+    Add native code bridging
+    Use Flutter’s MethodChannel to invoke native SDK methods from Dart.

+    Handle USB Permissions
+    Set up PendingIntent and BroadcastReceiver in MainActivity.kt for USB permission handling.

+    🔍 See integration details in MainActivity.kt and AndroidManifest.xml.

+📡 API Endpoints
+Method	Endpoint	Description
+POST	/api/register_user	Registers a user (email, phone, password, bioId) POST	/api/validate_bio	Validates bioId and returns user info POST	/api/simulate_bio	Triggers a mock validation event (for dev) GET	/api/device/status	Returns device status (real/simulated) 🔄 WebSocket Event

+    bio_validation — Emitted upon successful biometric match or simulation.

+📝 Notes

+    A ZK PalmSecure device and SDK are required for actual biometric scanning.

+    For development without hardware, use demo_app.py to simulate device behavior.

+    WebSocket is used for real-time push of validation results to the client.

+🚧 To-Do / Future Improvements

+Integrate Firebase or OAuth (Google Sign-In)

+Add biometric template management (enroll/delete)

+Implement live detection, retries, and fallback flows

+Secure backend with HTTPS and token-based auth

+    Improve Flutter UI for error/success feedback

+📄 License

+This project is for research and prototyping only.
+You may modify or distribute with proper attribution.

+    ⚠️ The ZK PalmSecure SDK is governed by the vendor’s license agreement and must not be redistributed.

+---